organisciak/dissertation/document/2_crowdsourcing.md

 individuals to do more for themselves and in collaborative groups outside of established economic spheres [@benkler_wealth_2006].
 This agency allows commons-based peer-production: for innovation and creation to rise out of the commons rather than from firms.

-Benkler[@benkler_wealth_2006] singles out two user behaviors borne out of access to information networks, which in turn underlie the rise of crowdsourcing.
+Benkler [-@benkler_wealth_2006] singles out two user behaviors borne out of access to information networks, which in turn underlie the rise of crowdsourcing.
-First, individuals are more empowered to operate autonomously, for themselves with less reliance on mass-market goods.
+First, individuals are more empowered to operate autonomously, for themselves and with less reliance on mass-market goods.
 At the same time, loose collaborations are easier to organize, allowing the pursuit of individual needs at scales beyond the capabilities of a single person.

 [^Starbucks]: http://mystarbucksidea.force.com/